 THE JAZZ CORNER

-Juana Luna's sound style paints worldly soundscapes, from the Argentinean folk, to the bolero, the candombe and everything in between and around.
-She has recorded and performed with renown artists including Juan Falú, Leo Genovese, Sofia Rei, Aca Seca Trío and the NY Philharmonic Orchestra.
+She has recorded and performed with renowned artists including Juan Falú, Leo Genovese, Sofia Rei, RINI, the NY Philharmonic Orchestra.

 Luna has been commissioned songs and compositions for Berklee Press, Carnegie Hall, Bilingual Birdies, and HandsOn Music amongst others.